vikstrous/blog/content/posts/exploring-htmx-and-the-revival-of-hypermedia.md

 date: 2023-10-14T00:00:00Z
 ---

 I recently taught myself HTMX, and I'm excited to see its growth because it revives an old idea that the world has forgotten: hypermedia..
 Hypermedia was behind the original growth of the internet and, through HTMX it might be able to bring a new level of efficiency and productivity to a world tired of JavaScript single page applications and 10MB web pages.
 It’s promoted as a way to make back-end developers more productive by learning a little bit of front-end.
-While I have some concerns about it that I hope to be addressed over time, but let’s start by looking at what it is.
+I have some concerns about it that I hope to be addressed over time, but let’s start by looking at what it is.

 [HTMX](https://htmx.org/) emerged around 2020, and in 2022, [a book](https://hypermedia.systems/) was published that delves into the history and philosophy of HTMX.
 It also includes a comprehensive tutorial on progressively enhancing a web 1.0 application using HTMX.
 I highly recommend this book to anyone interested in learning more about HTMX.